Building a Kickass Growth Team: Everything You Need To Succeed

 Explain how this approach addresses existing challenges and creates value for the entire organization.
 Frame the growth team as a resource that makes everyone more successful, not a separate entity with special privileges.

-• Dedicated Slack channel or internal newsletter
+• Slack channels or newsletters

-• Lunch and learns to share methodologies and results
+• Lunch and learns

 Make it clear that the process will evolve based on feedback and learning.
 This sets the expectation that you’re building a capability, not implementing a fixed solution.

-Continuous improvement framework:
+Build a continuous improvement framework:

 Include process updates in growth meetings to signal that improvement is an ongoing priority.
 This encourages team members to raise issues and suggest enhancements.